-The TAS6424E-Q1 is a four-channel digital-input Class-D audio amplifier specifically tailored for use in the automotive industry.
-The device is designed for vehicle battery operation or boosted voltage systems.
-This ultra-efficient Class-D technology allows for reduced power consumption, reduced PCB area, and reduced heat.
+The TAS6424MS-Q1 is a four-channel digital-input Class-D audio amplifier specifically tailored for use in the in the automotive industry.
+The device is designed for vehicle battery operation.
+This ultra-efficient Class-D technology allows for reduced power consumption, reduced PCB area and reduced heat.
 The device realizes an audio sound-system design with smaller size and lower weight than traditional Class-AB solutions.